aws-samples/aws-modernization-with-nirmata/content/3_NPM/12_Cluster_Onboarding.md

 Validating user credentials...done!
 Wrote configuration to /home/username/.nirmata/config
 ```
-Next, copy the `nctl clusters add` command displayed in the final step from the web UI.
+Next, copy the `nctl add cluster` command displayed in the final step from the web UI.
 Run this command to add your cluster to NPM.

 After running the above command, a confirmation message will be displayed, notifying that Nirmata Operator has been deployed successfully  on the cluster.
 Following this, the policy sets selected in the previous step will become ready.